wwall3r/blog/src/lib/posts/making-a-website.md

 ## Wrapping up

-I expect to have some individual posts as I implement each of those decisions,
+I expect to have some individual posts as I implement each of those decisions.